Activity Based Costing (ABC)

-This article explains Activity based costing (ABC) by Robert Kaplan in a practical way.
-After reading you will understand the basics of this powerful financial management tool.
+Activity Based Costing (ABC): this article explains Activity Based Costing (ABC) by Robert Kaplan in a practical way.
+Highlights include: what Activity Based Costing is, what its benefits and drawbacks are and what it looks like in a model versus traditional costing.
+After reading you will understand the basics of this financial management tool.
+Enjoy reading!

-In the 1970s the activity based costing method was introduced in the manufacturing industry to solve the problems of traditional cost price calculation.
+In the 1970s the ABC method was introduced in the manufacturing industry to solve the problems of traditional cost price calculation.
 In the 1980s, the authors Robin Cooper and Robert Kaplan wrote numerous articles about this.

 Benefits and drawbacks of activity based costing

-- With the introduction of activity based costing the integral cost price of products can be calculated more accurately.
+- With the introduction of ABC the integral cost price of products can be calculated more accurately.

-- Though simulation it is easier to calculate the effect of for instance changes in set-up times, fewer defective products, etc.
+- Through simulation it is easier to calculate the effect of for instance changes in set-up times, fewer defective products, etc.

 - By making the cost drivers clear, the departments accountable are stimulated to search for improvements of the production process to make them act more cost-conscious.